River Reports- Cheesman Canyon & Deckers, Boulder Creek, Clear creek

 Once again if you’re not having success move spots a couple of miles.
 Also, warmer afternoons are the best times to fish and move upstream miles if necessary to find the fish.
 The good thing about clear creek is there are miles and miles of public access from highway 6 all the way up I70 to the Eisenhower tunnel.

-Call or stop in the shop and we will get you all set up for a great day on the creek!
+Call or stop in the shop and we will get you all set up for a great day!

 Back to blog